 Oh, the joys of beginning a new year.
 Joining a gym, filing taxes, and realizing just how much you overspent on Christmas.
-But the new year also provides us with a refreshingly blank slate—the promise of 12 months ahead that could be full of life-changing opportunities, new faces and friends, and exhilarating travels near and far.
+But with the new year also comes a refreshingly blank slate—the promise of 12 new months that could be filled with life-changing opportunities, new faces and friends, and exhilarating travels near and far.

 So what’s in store for the year ahead?
 I blissfully have no idea.
-But I do suspect I will spend much of it exploring and rediscovering the many treasures of the western United States.
+But I do suspect I will spend much of it exploring and rediscovering the many treasures of the American west.
 And where better to begin than Yellowstone—a landscape, habitat, and ecosystem so extraordinary that Congress and President Ulysses S. Grant saw fit to make it the world’s first national park in 1872.

 So pack your bags.
 We’re westward bound for the next three days.